 When a moisturizer is used, we recommend an unscented lotion or cream.

 It’s best to apply within 3 minutes of getting out of the shower or bath.

 Topical steroids like hydrocortisone are currently the mainstay of treatment.
 Ointment bases are preferred, particularly in dry environments.
 Second-line therapy includes immunomodulators such as Tacrolimus (Protopic®) and Pimecrolimus (Elidel ®).
 Topical phosphodiesterase-4 (PDE-4) such as Crisaborole (Eucrisa®) a topical ointment 2% is used for mild-to-moderate atopic dermatitis in adults and children aged two years or older).

 Antihistamines like Diphenhydramine (Benadryl®) and Hydroxyzine (Atarax®) may help with sleep disturbance, but usually do not help much with the itching.

 Also, targeted biologics like Dupilumab (Dupixent®) are both incredibly effective and have acceptable side effect profile.
+Oral Medications such Methotrexate, Cyclosporine, and JAK inhibitors have made eczema a manageable conditions for the most severely affected patients.
 Antibiotics are used for the treatment of clinical infection caused by S aureus or flares of disease.
 Pennsylvania Dermatology Specialists are your experts in diagnosis and management of atopic dermatitis, and can help come up with a plan that is safe, effective, and meets each individual patient’s needs.